Select date to apply

 This bespoke one-year course has been designed to support those not yet ready for or without the entry criteria for the Education & Childcare T Level.
 It enables you to gain the knowledge and experience which will allow you to work with children from birth to five years.
-This progression qualification counts towards the Level 2 ratio which allows you to work in an early years setting.
+This qualification aims to provide an introduction to learners into both early years and primary settings.

 Units may include:

 You will attend College for three full days a week and be expected to complete written assignments and self-study at home.
 Yourindustry placement will be between one and two days a week in four blocks in an early years setting and primary school.

 There is a cost of £130 for materials and clothing, plus £50 for a DBS check.

 Your learning will be assessed using a range of methods in the classroom and the workplace.
 In the classroom you will be asked to complete assignments along with end of year exams, while in the workplace you will develop a portfolio of evidence and be observed working with children.